mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-docs.md

 ---
-title: "Data Model: Documents"
+title: "Revit: Documents"
+subtitle: Where all the elements are stored and shared
-order: 34
+order: 25
-group: Revit Basics
+group: Essentials
+thumbnail: /static/images/guides/revit-docs.png
 ghdef: revit-docs.ghx
 ---